Raz-Dahan/pipelines/flask-kubernetes/README.md

 ## Acknowledgements

-- Special thanks to the Kubernetes, Jenkins and Docker communities for their fantastic tools and resources.
+- Thanks to the Kubernetes, Jenkins and Docker communities for their fantastic tools and resources.

-- Special thank to Google on good trustable services and their great documentation.
+- Thanks to Google on good trustable services and their great documentation.

+- Thanks to NASA for providing access to their API.

 ## Contact